parichit/DCEM/README.md

 **How to use the package (An Example: working with the default bundled dataset)**

-- For demonstration purpose, users can call the `dcem_train()` function from the R cosole.
+- For demonstration purpose, users can call the `dcem_test()` function from the R console.
 This function invokes the dcem_star_train() on the bundeled `ionosphere_data`.
 Alternatively, a minimal quick start example is given below that explain how to cluster the `ionosphere_data` from scratch.

 - The DCEM package comes bundled with the ionosphere_data.csv for demonstration.
 Help about the dataset can be seen by typing `?ionosphere_data` in the R console.
-Additional details can be seen at the link [Ionosphere data](https://archive.ics.uci.edu/ml/datasets/ionosphere).
+Additional details can be seen at the link [Ionosphere data](http://archive.ics.uci.edu/ml/datasets/Ionospher).

 - To use this dataset, paste the following code into the R console.